 On 24 October 1889, at Tenterfield, New South Wales, Henry Parkes made a stirring speech in which he called for the replacement of the Federal Council with a strong national Parliament having full control over all matters concerning Australasia as a whole.
-In the result, in February 1890, a meeting in Melbourne of the leaders of the Australian colonies, together with two representatives from New Zealand, discussed Parkes's proposals.
+In the result, in February 1890, a meeting in Melbourne of the leaders of the Australian colonies, together with two representatives from New Zealand, discussed Parkes' proposals.
 They agreed to call a convention in the following year.
 This convention met in March 1891 in Sydney.
 It was the first Australian Federal Convention.
 It comprised 46 delegates from all Colonial Parliaments in Australasia.
 It met in the Chamber of the Legislative Council of New South Wales, the oldest elected body of the colonies.
 The first draft of an Australian Federal Constitution was agreed.
 The principal draftsman was Samuel Griffith, the Queensland Premier.
-He did most to shape the draft which the High Court yet to be created, was to expound and in which he, and later McTiernan, were to serve.
+He did most to shape the draft which the High Court yet to be created, was to expound and in which he, and later McTiernan, were

-Parkes's loss of office in 1891 in New South Wales appeared to set back the Federal cause.
-How much of this news reached Constable McTiernan and his family in Glen Innes can only be a matter of speculation.
+Parkes' loss of office in 1891 in New South Wales appeared to set back the Federal cause.
+How much of this news reached Constable McTiernan and his family in Gien Innes can only be a matter of speculation.
 Parkes was replaced by Edmond Barton as the new "leader" of the Federal Movement.
 In August 1894, George Reid, now Premier, of New South Wales, called for a second Federal Convention.
 This took place in 1897.
 It led to a third session in Melbourne in 1898 and to referenda throughout Australia in that and the following year.
-In June 1900, on the request of the Australian colonies, the Australian Constitution Act was passed by the Imperial

-Parliament.
-4 Queen Victoria gave her royal assent on the 9th July 1900.
+In June 1900, on the request of the Australian colonies, the Australian Constitution Act was passed by the Imperial Parliament.4 Queen Victoria gave her royal assent on the 9th July 1990.
 The Commonwealth of Australia came into being on 1 January 1901.
-The young Edward McTiernan, not 8 years old, was to play the part in its Parliament and in the Federal Supreme Court for which the Constitution provided.
-5
+The young Edward McTiernan, not 8 years old, was to play the part in its Parliament and in the Federal Supreme Court for which the Constitution provided.5 had introduced a Home Rule Bill for Ireland He declared that Britain's treatment of Ireland was a "broad and black blot" upor

 In Britain the events of far away Antipodean colonies were less pressing than other concerns closer to home.
-In 1886 the Prime Minister, William Ewart Gladstone had introduced a Home Rule Bill for Ireland.
-He declared that Britain's treatment of Ireland was a "broad and black blot" upon its record:
+In 1886 the Prime Minister, William Ewart Gladstone

-"Ireland stands at your bar, expectant, hopeful, almost suppliant ....
-She asks a blessed oblivion of the past, and in that oblivion our interest is deeper than even hers....
-Think, I beseech you, think well, think wisely, think, not for the moment but for the years that are to come, before you reject this Bill."
-6
+"Ireland stands at your bar, expectant" hopeful, almost suppliant . . .
+She asks i blessed oblivion of the past, and in that oblivion our interest is deeper than even her! . . .
+Think, I beseech you, think well, think wisely, think, not for the moment but for this years that are to come, before you reject this bill''6

 But reject it they did.
 It was thrown out of the House of Commons by 343 votes to 313.
 The Queen was asked to dissolve Parliament immediately.
 The election campaign which followed was fought with unequalled bitterness.
-The Conservative leader, Lord Salisbury, who had suggested that some people - "hottentots and hindoos" - were incapable of self government, was pressed on the entitlement of the Irish to different treatment.
-But the final results of the election gave 316 Conservatives and 78 Liberal Unionists a huge majority over 191 Gladstonian Liberals and 85 Irish Nationalists.
-Rural England had voted against Irish reform.
-Gladstone resigned, to the profound relief of the Queen.
-She urged him not to encourage the Irish to expect that they would ever have Home Rule as that was "now impossible".
-8 Impossible is a word that should rarely be written in history.
+The Conservative leader, Lord Salisbury, who had suggested that some people - "hottentots and hindoos" - were incapable of sel government, was pressed on the entitlemen, of the Irish to different treatment.7 But the final results of the election gave 316 Conservatives and 78 Liberal Unionists g huge majority over 191 Gladstoniar Liberals and 85 Irish Nationalists.
+Rura; England had voted against Irish reform; Gladstone resigned, to the profound relief of the Queen.
+She urged him not to encourage the Irish to expect that they would ever have Home Rule as that was "now impossible" !
+Impossible is a word that should rarely be written in history.